Higher-Derivative Corrections via the Double Copy Procedure: Discussion

 \subsection{Acknowledgements}

 E.L. is supported by the SONATA BIS grant 2021/42/E/ST2/00304 from the National Science Centre (NCN), Poland.
 J.A.
 R. gratefully acknowledges the support provided by Universidad de Buenos Aires (UBA).
-We thank our anonymous referee for enlighten comments and suggestions which helped us to improve the results and presentation of our manuscript.